 - Stainless steel inner cooking pot and exterior

 - Watch the fill line, as it can overflow if you don’t follow the rules

 - Auto rice setting is too generic and makes terrible, gloppy rice even as instructed.

 - Documentation in box poor.

-It gets my Jazz Chef 4 Diamond Choicestuff™ Award.
-When they can make the rice settings more subtle, it will get a grand-slam out of me.
+More competition has come on the market, and the new unit has some improvements, but, due to the Ultra not coming in an 8 qt. size, this unit still gets my Jazz Chef 4 Diamond Choicestuff™ Award.
+When they can make the rice settings more subtle, and make it a bit easier to clean and operate, it will get a grand-slam out of me.